 - I love packaging up the popcorn in metal tins as it keeps the popcorn fresh for months but I also package it in clear cellophane bags to keep the cost down.

-- If you really want to use this popcorn to create a spectacular dessert or Halloween gift, pour it into a completely edible white chocolate popcorn bowl that has been decorated to look like a Jack-O-Lantern.
-See how to make this popcorn pumpkin bowl, here.
+If you really want to use this popcorn to create a spectacular dessert or Halloween gift, pour it into Popcorn Pumpkin Bowl.
+It's 100% edible!

-- It is best to store white chocolate popcorn in a metal popcorn or cookie tin if you plan to give it as gifts.
+- It is best to store white chocolate popcorn in a metal popcorn or cookie tin if you plan to give it as a gift.

 - White chocolate popcorn stored in an airtight metal tin will stay fresh and crunchy for several months.